kimbertham/SPOT.ME-PROJECT/README.md

   <h4> Wins </h4>
   <ul>
   <li>
   <p> Creating the gym section in this project involved me having to do a lot of reading and searching through documentation in order to get all the data and images set up.
 The google places API particularly had a lot of nested data and links pointing to other searches required.
-In doing this, I feel a lot more confident and sifting through information and making the appropriate searches in order to find what is needed. </li></p>
+In doing this, I feel a lot more confident sifting through information and making the appropriate searches in order to find what is needed. </li></p>
  <p><li> Creating the posts forced me to really consider how to set up my components in an organized way.
-To minimise the number of requests needed, I had to really consider where to place functions, and how to pass them as props in a way that was readable and structured. </li></p>
+To minimise the number of requests needed, I had to really consider where to place functions and how to pass them as props in a way that was readable and structured. </li></p>
   <h4> Loses </h4>
   <ul>
   <li><p> Initially as a group we had a few issues with managing sections and communication which led to a lot of work being written over.
 This further became an issue when pulling from git and having a lot of merge conflicts that had to be fixed.
-After realising this may be an issue in future, we tried to be more considerate of each other’s work and not make alterations without informing others first. </li></p>
+After realising this issue, we tried to be more considerate of each other’s work and not make alterations without informing others first. </li></p>
 <li><p> When creating the posts, I had forgotten to consider it would not always be the user posting to their own page and that they would likely be posting to others pages.
-Once I came upon this issue i was able to refactor my codes and functions to by sending profile ids in function parameters however this could have been avoided had I spent more time before hand planning through my work. </li></p>
+Once I came upon this issue I was able to refactor my code and functions by sending profile ids in parameters, however this could have been avoided had I spent more time before hand planning through my work. </li></p>
  </ul>

  <h2> Bugs and future work </h2>